Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 - A [DHT22 module with everything integrated](https://fr.aliexpress.com/item/1005005996195284.html).
 The red AM2302 stuff is the one I used;
 - A [DS3231 RTC module](https://fr.aliexpress.com/item/1005005973972157.html).
 The extra chip on this board is just an independant 4kB flash chip that is not in use in this application (no idea what's the purpose in fact).
 It is recommended to [remove the resistor like in this image](Pictures/Resistor_to_remove.png) used for the janky charging circuit as the backup battery is not meant to be charged in fact;
 - Some [17 mm male pin headers](https://fr.aliexpress.com/item/1005006104110168.html).
 The clearance with the Arduino Uno shield is tight, so regular 11 mm pin headers are too short;
+- If you want to make the board entirely dismountable, use some [female regular pin headers](https://fr.aliexpress.com/item/1005006468451122.html) to connect the SD, RTC and DHT22 modules instead of soldering them directly;
 - A [Custom PCB](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/tree/main/PCB) if you want to stay on the neat side.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - 2 [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) (red and green) and two [through hole resistors](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).